¡Hola! Soy Silvia – Welcome to Mama Latina Tips!

 Why I Started Mama Latina Tips

-Many of my family’s recipes weren’t written down, so I started documenting them—in English and Spanish—for my children, my family back in Mexico, and anyone wanting to cook real Mexican food with confidence and love
+Many of my family's recipes weren't written down, so I started documenting them, in English and Spanish, for my children, my family back in Mexico and anyone wanting to cook real Mexican food.

 A Little About Me

-I was born and raised in the State of Guanajuato in Mexico, where I started helping in the kitchen around age 8 (peeling tomatillos for my grandma).
-By 12, I was learning to make rice, beans and gelatinas, and at 14 I officially became our family's main cook.
+I was born and raised in the State of Guanajuato in Mexico, where I started helping in the kitchen around age 8 (peeling tomatillos from my grandma!).
+By 12, I was learning to make rice, beans, and gelatinas, and at 14, I officially became our family's main cook.

-Even while studying Industrial Relations at the Universidad de Guanajuato, I would go home on weekends just to cook for my family.
+Even while studying at the Universidad de Guanajuato, I would go home on weekends just to cook for my family.

-In 2000, I met my now-husband—a Californian boy—and a year and a half later, I moved to the Central Coast of California.
-While pregnant with my second kid I became an American citizen.
+In 2000, I met my now-husband, a Californian boy, and a year later, I moved to the Central Coast of California, where we raised our two kids.

 • Craving a dish you had on a trip to Mexico 🇲🇽